Prof. Anne Anderson, C.S.J Board Chair, St. Joseph's Health System, Diocese of Hamilton Ontario

 In 2017, Maloney was honored with the Distinguished Alumni Award from California State University, Northridge, for her contributions to aerospace and engineering, she currently serves on their foundation board.
 She also earned an M.B.A. at the Tuck School of Business at Dartmouth College.

-Rev. Jul Medenblik is the seventh president of Calvin Theological Seminary in Grand Rapids, Michigan.
-He is a graduate of Trinity Christian College in Palos Heights, Illinois, (B.A.) and obtained his Juris Doctor degree from the University of Florida.
+Rev. Jul Medenblik is the 7th President of Calvin Theological Seminary in Grand Rapids, Michigan.
+He is a graduate of Trinity Christian College in Palos Heights, Illinois (B.A.), and obtained his Juris Doctor degree from the University of Florida.
 He is a former practicing attorney who then went on to Calvin Theological Seminary (M.Div.) and became a church planter.
 During his sixteen years as founding and senior pastor of New Life Christian Reformed Church in New Lenox, Illinois, he also served as Point Team Leader for Church Planting for Christian Reformed Church Home Missions.
-Rev. Medenblik is in his twelfth year as president.
-He has been married to his wife, Jackie, for over 40 years and is the father of two adult children.
+Rev. Medenblik is in his thirteenth year as president of Calvin Theological Seminary.
+He has been married to his wife, Jackie, for more than 40 years and is the father of two adult children.

 A graduate of Fisk University, Harvard Divinity School, and Duke University, Alton Pollard III is president emeritus of Louisville Presbyterian Theological Seminary.
 Dean of the Howard University School of Divinity from 2007 to 2017, he previously served in academic positions at St. Olaf College, Wake Forest University, and Candler School of Theology at Emory University.